DawnChism/Real-Estate-Investment-Case-Study/README.md

 ● warnings: to handle warnings

-## Storyboard
+## Tableau Story
-Storyboard visualizations were created in Tableau Public and may be viewed in the attached [Tableau Storyboard](https://public.tableau.com/app/profile/dawn.chism/viz/RealEstateInvestmentCaseStudy_17104345666230/RealEstatePriceAnalysis#1).
+Tableau Story was created in Tableau Public and may be viewed in the attached [Tableau Storyboard](https://public.tableau.com/app/profile/dawn.chism/viz/RealEstateInvestmentCaseStudy_17104345666230/RealEstatePriceAnalysis#1).

 ## Folders
 The project files are divided between the following folders: